 Contract Employment in Tech

-It is most likely to come across contractors in the IT industry, and that's because this type of employment benefits both tech professionals and organizations: IT contractors have the opportunity to earn higher wages than a regular full-time tech employee, and employers can use their skills and expertise for as long as they need them without having to provide them benefits, unemployment insurance, or holiday leave.
+It is most likely to come across contractors in the IT industry, and that's because this type of employment benefits both tech professionals and organisations: IT contractors have the opportunity to earn higher wages than a regular full-time tech employee, and employers can use their skills and expertise for as long as they need them without having to provide them benefits, unemployment insurance, or holiday leave.

 Are you in the search?
 Find out How to Land Your First Tech Job